bisq-network/bisq2/docs/test-scenarios-i2p.md

 The requirements to run them are:

  - access to a virtualization environment (create / delete VMs)
- - each VM can run a seed or a desktop client (JDK 16 or higher)
+ - each VM can run a seed or a desktopapp client (JDK 16 or higher)
  - each VM can run the makefile tests (see Requirements in `Makefile` header)
  - each VM can optionally start a local I2P router, for some scenarios
  - have a way to copy files between VMs (a good solution is `wormhole`, see [docs](https://github.com/magic-wormhole/magic-wormhole/blob/master/docs/welcome.md))